riya-17/Blog/_posts/2020-8-6-Clean-code.md

       copy_source_data(source2, source1)
  ```
 <br>
-Here in the above example 2.1 and 2.2 we can see how breaking the copy_source_data into another function made this whole code a lot easier to understand and read.
+Here, in the above example 2.1 and 2.2 we can see how breaking the copy_source_data into another function made this whole code a lot easier to understand and read.
 Each function is doing just one thing and working what they are assigned for.
 <br>

    ***Functions should do one thing and that one thing well***